orbs-network/orbs-network-go/README.md

 The project is thoroughly tested with unit tests, component tests per microservice, acceptance tests, E2E tests and E2E stress tests running the system under load.

+## Building Docker images only

+If you only want to build the Docker images containing the node binaries, you don't need to have Golang on your own machine (the node will be compiled inside the image).

+* Make sure Docker is [installed](https://docs.docker.com/install/) on your machine.

+* Run `./docker-build.sh` to create the images:

+  * `orbs:export` contains `orbs-node` and `orbs-json-client` binaries in the `/opt/orbs` directory.
+  * `orbs:sambusac` contains self-sufficient development binary (similar to Ethereum's Ganache) and the json client binary.

 ## Building from source

-### Docker

-If you only want to build the binaries, you don't need to have Golang on your machine.
-Having Docker is sufficient.

-`./docker-build.sh` will create the images for you:
-* `orbs:export` contains `orbs-node` and `orbs-json-client` binaries in `/opt/orbs` directory.
-* `orbs:sambusac` contains self-sufficient development binary (similar to Ethereum's Ganache) and json client binary.

 ### Prerequisites